lczerniawski/lczerniawski.github.io/blog/server-side-swift-vs-rust.md

 <img class="mx-auto" src="/rust-vs-swift/rust_borrow_checker_example.png" alt="Rust Borrow Checker Example"/>

-In short, it is because we try to use the ‘s1’ variable, which was moved into the scope of the function in the main scope.
+In short, it is because we try to use the ‘s1’ variable, which was moved into the scope of the 'calculate_length' function in the main scope.
 Of course, from our perspective, it is a simple operation that we, as programmers, know will not cause any issues.
 But in specific scenarios, such code could lead to race conditions, so Rust’s strict rules make sure that it is not possible in all cases.

 ### Performance and Zero-Cost Abstractions

-Rust compiles o machine code, which leads to performance similar to C/C++ level.
-Zero-cost abstraction means that even if we write high-level code with a lot of syntactic sugar, performance is not sacrificed.
+Rust compiles to machine code, which leads to performance similar to C/C++ level.
+Zero-cost abstraction means that writing high-level code with a lot of syntactic sugar doesn't sacrifice performance.

 <img class="mx-auto" src="/rust-vs-swift/mandelbrot_rust_cpp.png" alt="Rust Borrow Checker Example"/>